landon-baker/band-radar/README.md

  * As a user, I want to be able to save the current song in my Spotify Saved Tracks

 ## Future Vision
+Band Radar's initial 2-day implementation was successful, however with more time to devote to the application, here are some future visions that could significantly enhance user experience:
+ * Allow users to input cities of interest rather than only showing concerts in the Austin metro area
+ * Default location to users current city
+ * Implement a genre feature to allow users to filter shows
+ * Incorporate additional concert API's

 ## Technologies
-Band Radar was primarily built with React and Node/Express.
+Band Radar was primarily built with React on the front end and Node/Express on the back end.
 Other technologies include Docker, Nginx, Digital Ocean, Axios, Babel, and Webpack.